Meet Cathy Myers, The Wisconsin Woman Who Could Replace Paul Ryan

 What has the last day of the campaign been like?

 "We have seen a significant uptick in donations, interest again in the race.
 The race was of national interest in the first place.
-Now I think that people might have theorized at one point about the Democrats taking the seat.
-Now they feel like it's really tangible that it really is within their grasp more so than ever."
+Now I think that people might have theorised at one point about the Democrats taking the seat.
+Not they feel like it's really tangible that it really is within their grasp more so than ever."

 First you’d have to win the primary.
 Your opponent Randy Bryce, a fellow Democrat, has a lot of establishment support and has far outraised you as of the last fundraising deadline.
 What’s your message to voters and to donors about why they should support your bid and why you can win, especially in the midst of hotly contested midterms nationwide?